multiversx/mx-docs/docs/developers/tutorials/dex-walkthrough.md

 ## Prerequisites

-The DEX contracts are a bit more advance than you standard SCs, so basic knowledge about Rust SC development is required.
+The DEX contracts are a bit more advanced than the standard SCs, so basic knowledge about Rust SC development is required.
 If you are a beginner, an easier starting point (like the Crowdfunding SC or the Staking SC tutorials) is strongly advised.
 Also, to better grasp the DEX contracts implementation, it is important that you first understand the xExchange economic model.

 :::important
 You can find the xExchange whitepaper here: